 Acute Inpatient Unit doctors typically carry a caseload of 12 patients in an 8-hour shift who are all seen daily.
-Psychiatrist will attend treatment conferences, conduct admissions and discharges with related paperwork and do rounds on up to 12 patients per day in this acute fast moving hospital environment.
+The psychiatrist will attend treatment conferences, conduct admissions and discharges with related paperwork and do rounds in this acute fast moving hospital environment.
 Average length of stay is 8-12 days.
 This position is only suitable for the fast moving doctor who can quickly differentiate essential from non essential material and who is not likely to get bogged down by not-immediately-relevant issues.

 Residential facilities are targeted to individuals transitioning from institutional settings (ie. inpatient locked facilities) to non-institutional settings (i.e. board and care or family).
 Residential facilities provide structured support in a less-restrictive setting.
 Psychiatrists provide outpatient care at the facility, with support from the the staff.

 Day treatment programs provide daily, comprehensive mental health treatment to patients while allowing them to reside at home.

 ACT stands for Assertive Community Treatment.
 ACT teams consist of a psychiatrist, several case managers and sometimes a nurse.
 ACT positions are wonderful opportunities to practice community psychiatry, harm reduction and to work with mental health consumers in a non-time focused, outcome-oriented clinical-team-centered environment.

 Psychiatrists at outpatient clinics provide traditional psychiatric care to patients living independently in the community.
 Patients may have some level of case management.

 URGENT CARE / CRISIS WALK-IN